Tier 1 NexGen LMSs are already here. What will tier 2 look like?

 Each learner truly has a personalized experience and the ability to change their “theme” from the default theme.
 The administrator can turn off this feature, but by allowing it to “stay on”, they are saying that they recognize that each learner is unique and has varying likes.
 The change of theme would not be just on the home page, but across the system for that learner.

 The second component of this will be the ability to add or remove any home widgets or blocks they choose (again, with administrator options to accept or decline).

 This means that the system comes with free and paid content via a course marketplace within the system itself.
 Free should not only be outside links or the ability to embed YouTube or similar sites, or add TED talks and similar, but also from the vendor themselves – either through their own development or via adding content thru a channel partner.

-It’s not so much about quantity, although a minimum of five partners should exist, rather quality.
-But be aware, that there is not one content/course provider out there whose content is 100% fantastic.
+It’s not so much about quantity of content, although a minimum of five partners should exist, it’s about quality.
+But be aware, that there is not one content provider whose content is 100% fantastic.

 An ecosystem also includes an app or API store, depending on your vernacular.
-This is where you – the customer – can select various APIs that the vendor already has or can get (at no additional cost) and are added to your LMS with a simple click.
+This is where you – the customer – can select various APIs that the vendor already has or can get (at no additional cost).
+These are added to your LMS with a simple click.

 Then on the administrator side, you simply add your user name and password and are ready to go.
-If you need to include a webhook or API key, the vendor shows either via a popup or by downloadable materials, how to find the API key and/or webhook.
-IT must be in easy to use and understand terms.
+If you need to include a webhook or API key, the vendor shows how to find the API key and/or webhook either via a popup or by downloadable materials.
+IT must be easy to use with clearly understand instructions.

 A second-tier app store contains at least 15 APIs, including those that are popular, but not just by vendor standards.
 Ideally it should be broken out by categories and have a search function, especially if the app store or exchange or whatever the vendor wishes to call it, has more than 30 APIs.